kelvingakuo/fycharts/README.md

 |bg |cy |fi |id |lv |nz |se |uy |
 |bo |cz |fr |ie |mc |pa |sg |vn |
 |br |de |gb |il |mt |pe |sk |global|

+## ABOUT DATES <a id = "dates"></a>
+The start date of the range you're interested in, is very specific for each chart.
+If you enter an invalid date, you'll be prompted with a list of suggestions and given a choice whether to use fycharts' suggestion or your own.

+*If using multithreading to run multiple functions, the prompt comes up but is non-blocking.
+However, you can still respond*

 ## A RECIPE ON STERIODS  <a id= "turbo"></a>